 If you’ve gone wireless before, then you know how hard it is to go back.
 That’s as true with earbuds as anything else, and just like the wired versions, there are cheap wireless earbuds out there that sound good and won’t break the bank.

-The Lypertek SoundFree S20 are rated to last an impressive eight hours, and often last longer in the real world.
+The batteries in the Lypertek SoundFree S20 are rated to last an impressive eight hours between charges, and often last longer in the real world.
 The case can charge the earbuds an extra five times, for a total of 48 hours or more of play time.

 When it’s time to charge the earbuds, you won’t have to wait long to start listening again: 15 minutes in the case provides two extra hours of listening time.
 The case itself charges quickly via its USB C port, and it can be charged with any Qi-compatible wireless charger as well.

-The IPX5-rated earbuds have basic resistance to rain and sweat if you plan to use them for exercise, but don’t plan on dropping them in the toilet if you’d like them to keep working.
+The IPX5-rated earbuds have basic resistance to rain and sweat if you plan to use them for exercise, but don’t drop them in the toilet if you want them to keep working.
 The buds are comfortable for most wearers, helped significantly by the six different silicone caps that come in the box to help fit any ear size.

 The sound quality is good for the price, with strong bass, clear midrange, and acceptable treble.
 It can be hard to make out the detail in complex pieces, but for the money, you’re unlikely to be upset by the sound flowing into your ear canals.

-We wouldn’t recommend the S20 if you’re planning on regularly making calls with them, however.
+We wouldn’t recommend these buds if you’re planning on regularly making calls with them, however.
 While you’ll probably be able to hear your caller, there’s a good chance they won’t be able to hear you.
-Muffled audio and minimal cancellation of outside noise typically makes for a poor experience for the person on the other end.
+Muffled audio and minimal cancellation of outside noise often results in a poor experience for the person on the other end.

 If you don’t care about calls, though, the Lypertek SoundFree S20 provides impressive value for money.
 Good battery life, decent sound, simple controls, and a comfortable fit makes them the best cheap wireless earbuds you can buy right now.Buy on Amazon